fusillicode/toyoments/README.md

 chargeback,2,4,
 ```

-Whitespaces from CSV fields and headers are trimmed.
+Whitespaces from CSV fields and headers are automatically trimmed.
 Negative amounts are rejected.

 ## Output Format (Example)